stevens-armlab/underactuated_hand_ros/README.md

 *Note:* You must delete `ros_lib` if it already exists or the command will not generate the new libraries

+## Quickstart: teleoperation and rviz simulation
+1. Run `roslaunch hand_rviz teleop_sim.launch` to enable teleoperation and open rviz
+2. Run `rosrun hand_rviz underactuated_hand_sim.py` to enable live simulation in rviz

-## To enable teleoperation of hand with Logitech Gamepad F710
+## To only enable teleoperation of hand with Logitech Gamepad F710
 Remember to source your catkin workspace for each unique terminal with `source ~/underactuated_ws/devel/setup.bash`

 - Make sure joy package is installed by running `sudo apt-get install ros-<your_ros_version>-joy`